minblock/litercoin/doc/build-osx.md

     or

-        cd ~/lightcoin/src
+        cd ~/litecoin/src
-        cp lightcoind /usr/local/bin/
+        cp litecoind /usr/local/bin/
-        cp lightcoin-cli /usr/local/bin/
+        cp litecoin-cli /usr/local/bin/

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Lightcoin Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Lightercoin Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet